You did it! You finally started your own blog and you’re ready to make this thing work.

 “Do you have what it takes to make blogging work for you?”

 If you answered Yes, good for you.
 But only time will tell.

 In the meantime though, I want to share with you my personal guide to surviving your first month of blogging, it’s just 6 simple steps, but very critical steps in my opinion.

 I will assume that you are new and fresh to blogging.
 So let’s get started.

 First week, first month, first year of blogging… And the rest…

 Blogging is a life-time commitment, well at least until the day you decide to quit.
 I hope that day never comes for you.

-What I like to do is think baby steps, because looking at the big picture will only daunt you even more.
+What I like to do is always think baby steps, because looking at the big picture will only daunt and confuse you even more.

 Now here’s how to survive the first month of your blogging journey, without feeling the need to throw in the towel.